dmccuskey/DMC-Corona-Library/README.md

 	There is flexible, built-in support to print objects during debugging.

 &dagger; You can treat them like Corona objects 99.5% of the time.
-Don't worry, the other 0.5% of the time is easy to understand. :)
+Don't worry, the other 0.5% is easy to understand. :)

 **Documentation**